DomWilliams0/name-needed/.planning/backlog.md

 ### Society-oriented behaviours
 * more society level jobs
 	* place blocks, destroying what's currently there (DAG for dependencies)
-	* place walls (hollow rectangle)
-		* specify wall thickness and height
+    * specify thickness for wall building
 * ai filtering at the job level on high-level requirements before considering all its subtasks
 * preserve info about completed society jobs/tasks to show in the ui
 * etiquette/morality "meters" that vary based on personality and mood. if low, they take things reserved for work items, take other's food, consider items stored inside other people's personal containers
 * specify a limit on job reservations per task, e.g. 2 maximum on sawing a tree trunk
 * expand concept of "society" to just be a gathering/group of related entities that emits jobs, e.g. family, guild, village
 	* allow multiple societies, e.g. someone has their family and village, a wild animal has its family/herd
+* when issuing a society command, remove any that conflict (e.g. multiple hauls for the same thing)

 #### Jobs and tools
 * tool requirements for a job